 Use a Forklift or Shop Crane to raise the Runways and move them into position.

-Pay close attention when moving the Runways into position; they are extremely heavy and long, which means they are awkward to move and could shift position or fall, potentially causing serious injury.
+WARNING Pay close attention when moving the Runways into position; they are very heavy and very long, and could shift position or fall, potentially causing serious injury.

 To install the Runways: